 - Agency: How does multi-layered governance affect the motivations and capacity of elites to adopt decisions and steer society?

 All (senior) researchers in the MLG program work on at least two of these questions.
-This diversity is also highly visible in the different cross-cutting topics that political scientist focus on, such as European integration, political parties, elite networks and environmental, social and foreign policy.
+This research group brings together researchers from different sub-disciplinary backgrounds: experts in comparative political science, international relations and political theory.
+This diversity is also highly visible in the different cross-cutting topics that political scientists focus on, such as European integration, political parties, elite networks and environmental, social and foreign policy.
 In 2013, an international research evaluation committee assessed all aspects of the program - quality, productivity, relevance & viability - to be excellent (4.5 out of 5).

-The department also takes an active role in developing the newly established research institute of the Faculty of Social Sciences, the Institute for Societal Resilience (ISR).
-The ISR aim is to understand, explain and possibly offer solutions for the manifold current societal challenges, such as international conflicts, financial crises and concerns about the viability of the welfare state.
+- Our department takes an active role in developing the research institute of the Faculty of Social Sciences, the Institute for Societal Resilience (ISR).
+The ISR aim is to understand, explain and offer solutions for the manifold current societal challenges, such as international conflicts, financial crises and concerns about the viability of the welfare state.
+Researchers of Political Science and Public Administration participate in, amongst others, the Knowledge Hub Security and Social Resilience.
+In its portfolio of research projects, this expertise lab collaborates with Dutch government on the national level, as well as with security regions, municipalities and the police force on the local level in their approach to security problems.